CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 Set the key to whatever you want, and now you can see the full list at any time!

 ## How many upgrades do I get in a playthrough?
-7 perma-skills, 7 perma-perks, 13 skills, 13 perks, at least 7 stat boosts, and 8 extra lives.
+7 Perma-Skills, 7 Perma-Perks, 13 Skills, 13 Perks, at least 7 Stat Boosts, and 8 Extra Lives.

 ### The fuck is a Perma-Skill/Perk?
 Basically a progressive line of upgrades.
 The perma-perks are the universal perk cards (with the